emesik/djiki/README.rst

 Features:

 * Creole markup,
-* anonymous and registered edits,
+* anonymous and authenticated edits,
 * automatic merges of parallel edits when possible,
 * inclusion of images,
 * diff views between revisions,
 * reverts to any revision in the history,
-* automatic undos of any historical revision, if possible.
+* automatic undoes of any historical revision, if possible.
-* not strictly bound to Django user model and template engine, you may replace them
+* not strictly bound to Django user model and template engine, you may replace them,
+* multiple languages support (no internal linking of equivalent pages yet).

 Requirements
 ------------